todearaujo/custom-rawcharts-template/docs/add-a-new-chart.md

 }
 ```

-As you cna see by default we import d3.js and a couple of utilities from RAWGraphs, but you are not forced to do so - you can use vanilla javascript or any other library in the chart.
+As you can see by default we import d3.js and a couple of utilities from RAWGraphs, but you are not forced to do so - you can use vanilla javascript or any other library in the chart.

 The render function indeed will provide a DOM `node` (by default an SVG), the data, the visual options, and the mapping options defined by the user.

 Withing the given node you can do whatever you want.